Construction · Fort Smith, AR

 What should I do if Arkansas Glass & Mirror owes me wages?

 If you believe Arkansas Glass & Mirror owes you wages, you can file a complaint with the Department of Labor's Wage and Hour Division at dol.gov/agencies/whd/contact/complaints or by calling 1-866-487-9243.
 WHD investigates violations of the Fair Labor Standards Act including unpaid minimum wage, overtime, and unauthorized deductions.
-The DOL has previously found $52,624 in back wages owed by this employer across 2 cases.
+The DOL has previously found $26,312 in back wages owed by this employer across 1 case.

 How does Arkansas Glass & Mirror's safety record compare to industry average?

-Arkansas Glass & Mirror's total OSHA penalty of $0 is below the Construction industry average of $6,657 per employer.
+Arkansas Glass & Mirror's total OSHA penalty of $0 is below the Construction industry average of $6,751 per employer.
 The employer has 0 inspections compared to the industry average of 2.0 per employer.
+For a direct comparison, Ays Hospitality, INC. in San Gabriel, CA is a similar construction employer with $26,325 in current penalties.

 Explore PlainWorker